Boulder Cupping & Manual Therapy

 Cupping feels similar to massage and most people find it very enjoyable.
 The cups often leave purple or red marks that can indicate areas of poor circulation and blood stagnation.
 These marks will fade within 1-5 days.
 Areas that take longer to fade indicate less blood flow to those tissues.
 Cupping is used primarily for muscular tightness and pain, circulatory dysfunction, and treatment of respiratory symptoms.

-Boulder cupping sessions are often performed at the end of an acupuncture treatment, but can also be scheduled as a stand-alone treatment.
+Boulder cupping sessions are often performed at the end of acupuncture treatment and can be added to 60-min sessions for or are included in the cost of 90-minute extended treatments.
 For rates, see Book An Appointment.